All Episodes

 This statement, however, is inconsistent with the lengths of the calls.

-Robinson called Aguilar several times throughout the night, and the calls after midnight were for lengths greater than one minute.
+Robinson called Aguilar several times throughout the night and the calls after midnight were for lengths greater than one minute.

 Ah, fucking got her.

-And also, guys, keep in mind, she probably didn't know that the that the police or law enforcement had extracted his phone and looked at the call logs and seen that he actually had full-on conversations with her.
+And also, guys, keep in mind, she probably didn't know that the police or law enforcement had extracted his phone and looked at the call logs and seen that he actually had full-on conversations with her.

 What?